• Skip to primary navigation

 Onion and Garlic.
 As in most of our recipes, onion and garlic are the base of the dish.

-Vegan Toppings for Chili sin Carne
+Other Vegan Toppings for this Pumpkin Chili

 • Freshly Chopped Cilantro